max-norin/pg_full_inherit/README.md

 Note: when deleting inheritance by the command
 `ALTER TABLE public.new_users NO INHERIT public.users;`,
-no actions will occur.
+no additional actions will occur.
 The table will have the same columns, constraints, and triggers as in inheritance.
+Including automatically inherited `CHECK` and `NOT NULL` constraints.

 [README in Russian](./README.ru.md)